gregjacobs/Autolinker.js/README.md

 Few points on the benchmarks:
 * These benchmarks attempt to set up all libraries by configuring comparable features to Autolinker (e.g. linking emails, hashtags, mentions, etc.) to try to get an apples-to-apples comparison.
-* While developing, recommend running the benchmarks a few times both before and after making any changes if developing.
+* While developing, recommend running the benchmarks a few times both before and after making any changes for comparison.
 * See the [benchmarks](./benchmarks) folder and [benchmarks/input-text.ts](./benchmarks/input-text.ts) for how the benchmarks are set up and what input they are given.
-* Please let me know of any other libraries to compare to, or feel free to open a PR with a new benchmark
+* Please let me know of any other libraries to compare to and/or feel free to open a PR with a new benchmark

 #### Documentation Generator Notes